NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_OB Everything Everywhere All at Once.md

 ## Shrinkage
-Metals generally shrink during solidification and cooling to room temprature:
+Metals generally shrink during solidification and cooling to room temperature:
 ![[MNF1_002/Screenshot_20240606_102102_OneDrive.jpg|book|350]]

 *Shrinkage* in a casting causes dimensional changes and sometimes cracking and is a result of of the following phenomena:
 1. Contraction of the molten metal as it cools before it begins to solidify.
 2. Contraction of the metal during phase change from liquid to solid (latent heat of fusion).
-3. Contraction of the solidified metal (the casting) as its temprature drops to ambient temprature.
+3. Contraction of the solidified metal (the casting) as its temperature drops to ambient temperature.

 The largest potential amount of shrinkage occurs during the phase change of the material from liquid to solid; this can be reduced or eliminated through the use of risers or pressure-feeding of molten metal.